Average Home Insurance Cost in Kentucky

 Average Kentucky Home Insurance Cost by Credit Score

-Poor credit triples your Kentucky home insurance costs compared to excellent credit.
-Homeowners with excellent credit pay $2,108 annually, while those with poor credit pay $6,630 yearly premiums.
-Your credit profile is one of the most important factors insurers consider when setting rates.
+Poor credit triples your Kentucky home insurance costs compared with excellent credit.
+Homeowners with excellent credit pay $2,108 annually.
+People with poor credit pay $6,630 in yearly premiums.
+Your credit profile is one of the most important factors insurers use when setting rates.

 Excellent$176$2,108